-She was right, it is true.
-Carrots help reduce glaucoma (an eye condition) and has been known to have cancer fighting properties.
+Eating carrots can help reduce glaucoma (an eye condition).
+It also has been known to have cancer fighting properties as well.

 Peace be with you,